What is a Nonogram Puzzle? A Beginner’s Guide to Solving

 Rows and Columns

 The grid is divided into rows and columns, which are numbered along the top and left-hand side of the grid.
 These numbers are the key to solving the puzzle.
-Each row and column has a set of numbers that tell you how many consecutive black cells there are in that row or column.
-For example, if a row has the numbers 2 1, it means that there are two consecutive black cells followed by one white cell, and then one more black cell.
+Each row and column has a set of numbers that tell you how many consecutive colored (filled-in) cells there are in that row or column.
+For example, if a row has the numbers 2 1, it means that there are two consecutive colored cells followed by one blank cell, and then one more colored cell.

 The Numbers

 The numbers are the most important part of a Nonogram puzzle.
-They tell you how many consecutive black cells there are in each row or column.
+The numbers specify how many unbroken lines or filled-in squares in each row or column.
 By using the numbers, you can fill in the grid and create a picture.
+The numbers specify unbroken lines or filled-in squares in each row or column.
 It’s important to note that the numbers are always listed in order, from left to right for the rows and from top to bottom for the columns.

 How to Solve Nonogram Puzzles